polyavi/battleShips/README.md

   Fixed - When ship moves there is slow down on each section Fixed - Double rooms and users appear when log in Fixed - Ship range problem
+  Fixed - Reduce players in room when someone leaves Fixed - Do checks if socket or room exists so sockets.io does not fire errors